If your cat or your dog has disappeared !

 Go visit shelters to make sure your pet isn’t at one of them.

-2. Let the neighbourhood know by way of a note that you slide into mailboxes, put one up in your window, at local shops, at the local post office, at bus and tram stops.
+- Let the neighbourhood know by way of a note that you slide into mailboxes, put one up in your window, at local shops.
+Don’t forget your vet.

-3. Start looking in the immediate neighbourhood and progressively extend the search area.
-When looking for a cat, especially, don’t forget to open cupboards and rooms (attics, basements, storerooms,…) where it could have been accidentally locked in.
+- Start looking in the immediate neighbourhood and progressively extend the search area.
+When looking for a cat, especially, don’t forget to open cupboards and rooms (attics, basements, storerooms, …) where it could have been accidentally locked in.

 Don’t forget that: